On the symmetry of the electronic density in the three-electron parabolic quantum dot: Expansion of the Coulomb energy and the origin of the symmetry

 In terms of position vectors the potential energy of the electron-electron interaction in the quantum dot reads ($e=1$)

-where $R_{ij} = \vcr_i - \vcr_j$.
+where $R_{ij} = | \vcr_i - \vcr_j|$.

 According to Earnshaw's theorem, the potential energy of the system of particles interacting via Coulomb forces cannot have minimum.
 However, in the case of electrons in a parabolic trap the equilibrium configurations can exist, i.e. there are minima of the \textit{total} potential energy.
-Thus, it is possible to expand the potential (\ref{eq:uee}) in the vicinity of the equilibrium configuration.
-For example, the expansion of the first term in Eq.~(\ref{eq:uee}) has the form
+Thus, we can expand the potential (\ref{eq:uee}) in the vicinity of the equilibrium configuration.
+For example, the power series expansion of the first term on rhs of (\ref{eq:uee}) can be written as

 where $\vcr^{(e)}_{ij}$ is the position vector pointing from $i$-th to $j$-th electron at the equilibrium configuration.
 For the equilibrium configuration being an equilateral triangle we have that $\req_{12} = \req_{23} = \req_{31} \equiv R_e$.
-If we restrict ourselves only to zero- and first-order terms in the expansion (\ref{eq:ra1}) then the Coulomb potential (\ref{eq:uee}) becomes
+If we take into account only zero- and first-order terms in the expansion (\ref{eq:ra1}) then the Coulomb potential (\ref{eq:uee}) becomes

-We have to specify also the mutual orientation of the two configuration triangles, one built on equilibrium mutual vectors $\vra^{(e)}, \vrb^{(e)}, \vrc^{(e)b}$ and another one built on the instantaneous vectors $\vra, \vrb, \vrc$.
-This can be done by using the moving frame which satisfies the Eckart condition \cite{eckart35:_eckart_frame}
+We have to specify also the mutual orientation of the two configuration triangles, one built on equilibrium mutual vectors $\vra^{(e)}, \vrb^{(e)}, \vrc^{(e)}$ and another one built on the instantaneous vectors $\vra, \vrb, \vrc$.
+This can be done by using the moving frame which satisfies the Eckart condition \cite{eckart35:_eckart_frame},